 3) Curate Your Call List

-Please make sure you carefully curate a call list and start with the numbers of people who have voluntarily given you their contact info.
-However, if you make lots of calls, you will probably need to populate your call list with completely cold prospects.
+Be aware that if you make a significant number of calls, you will probably need to populate your call list with cold prospects.

 Ensure that you aren’t contacting anyone on the national Do Not Call registry in these cases.
 Also, consult with an honest lawyer at all times.